Shapes and dynamic regimes of a polar active fluid droplet under confinement: Results

 \subsection{Strong confinement}

-As an example of dynamics under strong confinement, in Fig.\ref{fig13} (and movies M8) we show the behavior obtained for $\zeta=-2.25\times 10^{-3}$ and $\lambda\simeq 0.6$.
+As an example of dynamics under strong confinement, in Fig.\ref{fig13} (Multimedia view M8) we show the behavior obtained for $\zeta=-2.25\times 10^{-3}$ and $\lambda\simeq 0.6$.
 A highly squeezed droplet, initially placed in the middle of the microchannel, elongates producing two separate bulges which are pushed along opposite directions by couples of counter-rotating fluid vortices.
 (Fig.\ref{fig13}a,b,f,g).
 These, in turn, favour the formation of splay distortions of the liquid crystal, pointing outwards at the front and inwards ad the rear.
 The fluid protuberances continuously merge and reform due to the competition between contractile stress (which tends to destabilize the drop) and the elasticity of droplet and liquid crystal (which oppose shape deformations), until the former overcomes the latter.
 When this occurs, the droplet undergoes a profound reshaping in which it initially expands uniformly due to the merging of the vortices into a single large recirculating pattern (Fig.\ref{fig13}c,h), and then it gradually acquires a temporary S-like shape.
-Here three smaller vortices emerge, one in the middle and two at the extremities of the drop (Fig.\ref{fig9}d,e,i,j).
-The contractile stress destabilizes, once again, this state finally leading to a steady-state oscillatory behavior between S-like shaped droplets mirroring each other.
-In these configurations, the liquid crystal exhibits the usual splay deformation, pointing outwards where the local curvature of the interface is positive and inwards where negative.
+Here three smaller vortices emerge, one in the middle and two at the extremities of the drop (Fig.\ref{fig13}d,e,i,j).
+However, the contractile stress destabilizes this state finally leading to a steady-state oscillatory behavior between S-like shaped droplets mirroring each other.
+In these configurations, the liquid crystal exhibits the usual splay deformation, pointing both outwards and inwards in different regions of the droplet.

-If $|\zeta|$ decreases, shape oscillations are suppressed.
-This is shown in movie M9, obtained for $\zeta=-10^{-3}$ and $\lambda\simeq 0.7$.
-Here the contractile stress is not sufficient to trigger any relevant change of liquid crystal orientation and shape of the droplet, which undergoes only a weak deformation due to internal feeble fluid recirculations.